-1. DEFINITIONS
+1. Definitions

-- A. "Contracting officer" shall mean the officer or employee of the Capital District Transportation Authority (hereinafter, the "Authority") who shall be appointed by resolution to be responsible for the disposition of property. - B. "Dispose" or "disposal" shall mean transfer of title or any other beneficial interest in personal or real property in accordance with section 2897 of the Public Authorities Law. - C. "Property" shall mean personal property in excess of five thousand dollars (\$5,000) in value, and real property, and any inchoate or other interest in such property, to the extent that such interest may be conveyed to another person for any purpose, excluding an interest securing a loan or other financial obligation of another party.
+- a.
+"Contracting officer" shall mean the officer or employee of the Capital District Transportation Authority (hereinafter, the "Authority") who shall be appointed by resolution to be responsible for the disposition of property. - b.
+"Dispose" or "disposal" shall mean transfer of title or any other beneficial interest in personal or real property in accordance with section 2897 of the Public Authorities Law. - c.
+"Property" shall mean personal property in excess of five thousand dollars (\$5,000) in value, and real property, and any inchoate or other interest in such property, to the extent that such interest may be conveyed to another person for any purpose, excluding an interest securing a loan or other financial obligation of another party.

-2. DUTIES
+2. Duties

-A. The Authority shall:
+a.
+The Authority shall:

-- (i) maintain adequate inventory controls and accountability systems for all property owned by the Authority and under its control; - (ii) periodically inventory such property to determine which property shall be disposed of; - (iii) produce a written report of such property in accordance with subsection B herewith; and - (iv) transfer or dispose of such property as promptly and practicably as possible in accordance with Section 3 below.
+- I. Maintain adequate inventory controls and accountability systems for all property owned by the Authority and under its control: - II.
+Periodically inventory such property to determine which property shall be disposed of; - III.
+Produce a written report of such property in accordance with subsection B herewith; and - IV.
+Transfer or dispose of such property as promptly and practicably as possible in accordance with Section 3 below.

-B. The Authority shall
+b.
+The Authority shall:

-- (i) publish, not less frequently than annually, a report listing all real property owned in fee by the Authority.
+- I. Publish, not less frequently than annually, a report listing all real property owned in fee by the Authority.
 Such report shall consist of a list and full description of all real and personal property disposed of during such period.
-The report shall contain the price received by the Authority and the name of the purchaser for all such property sold by the Authority during such period; and - (ii) shall deliver copies of such report to the Comptroller of the State of New York, the Director of the Budget of State of New York, the Commissioner of the New York State Office of General Services, and the New York State Legislature (via distribution to the majority leader of the senate and the speaker of the assembly).
+The report shall contain the price received by the Authority and the name and the purchaser of all such property sold by the Authority during such period; and - II.
+Shall deliver copies of such report to the Comptroller of the State of New York, the Director of the Budget of State of New York, the Commissioner of the New York State Office of General Services, and the New York State Legislature (via distribution to the majority leader of the Senate and the Speaker of the Assembly).